WackyDawg/Tapswap-Clicker-v2.0/Readme.md

 Welcome to the TapSwap 🗲 Auto Clicker repository.
 This script automates the clicking process in the TapSwap game, allowing you to maximize your earnings by running continuously 24/7.
 Unlike the manual tapping required in the game, this script ensures every second is utilized efficiently.

+### Functionality Notice

+**Boost Functionality Maintenance:**
+The functionality for sending boosts (energy and turbo) is currently under maintenance.
+We are actively working to resolve this issue.
+Please note that during this period, boost activation may not work as intended.

 ## Features

 - Automates the tap-to-earn process in the TapSwap game.